 Korean Temple Food

 This week we are at the Korean Temple Food Center in downtown Seoul, trying our hand at creating traditional Korean Temple Food.
 Welcome to week 313 (26/01/2017) of Travel Photo Thursday.
 I killed my computer this week, and I am probably writing this post on its dying legs and totally my fault.
-I’m sourcing out a new computer through a trusted source, so I am thankful “she” hasn’t died on me completely while I get things sorted out.
+I’m sourcing out a new computer from a trusted source, so I am thankful “she” hasn’t died on me completely while I get things sorted out.
 Enough of my tale of woe, let’s head into the kitchen for some authentic Korean temple food.

 We’re pretty easy going here at BTS, but please remember to follow a few guidelines.